Catholic Life at Edgewood High School

 Liturgies, Prayer Services, & Prayer Requests

-Prayer requests such as special intentions or prayers for loved one's may be submitted online through our prayer request form (coming soon) or by emailing us.
+Prayer requests such as special intentions or prayers for loved one's may be submitted online through our prayer request form or by e-mailing us.
 These requests will be silently included in the intercessory prayers of our school liturgies and prayer services.

 Ministry & Service